opentelekomcloud/docs-next/docs/blueprints/by-use-case/devops/dokploy/deploy-applications-with-dokploy.md

 # Deploy Applications with Dokploy

-The final part of this blueprint describes how to deploy highly available user workloads with Dokploy on Open Telekom Cloud, positioning it as an open-source alternative to platforms such as Vercel, Netlify, Azure App Services and AWS Elastic Beanstalk.
+The final part of this blueprint describes how to deploy highly available user workloads with Dokploy on T Cloud Public, positioning it as an open-source alternative to platforms such as Vercel, Netlify, Azure App Services and AWS Elastic Beanstalk.

 Before we deploy any application with Dokploy we first need to create a Project.
 Go to *Dokploy Console* -> *Home* -> *Projects* and click *Create Project*, give it a name and click *Create*.